We are excited to start the 2021-2022 school year with you all!

 ACT Testing dates 2020-2021: September 14th**, October 24th, December 12th, February 6th, April 17th, June 12th**, July 17th.**.
 Please register to test: www.actstudent.org

-*The SAT & ACT will NOT be at VHS- but it is still a national test day
+**The SAT will NOT be offered at VHS on March 13th or June 5th- but it is still a national test day**

 Parents of Seniors who are applying to universities/colleges:

 If your student wants to attend a 4-year institution right after high school, priority deadlines for most of the FL universities are around November 1st.
 If your student has missed this deadline, please be sure to contact the universtiy, must schools accept late applications.
 A transcript is usually required to fill out the applications that ask you to 'self report' and your student can request one from their school counselor and we will provide an advising guide for this.

 The student is responsible for sending SAT/ACT scores to the colleges/universites they plan to attend.

 *If you are a Dual Enrollment Student: Please make sure you contact Lake Sumter State College for your transcript with your Dual Enrollment classes on it.
 This may be needed as you apply to universitites/colleges.
 Be sure to check with each individual college/university.
 Transcript request link for LSSC: http://www.lssc.edu/admissions/Pages/Transcripts.aspx

 Khan Academy: The link below has resources to help students and parents navigate this challenging college process.
 These resources include video interviews and conversations with successful students from all walks of life and admissions officers and counselors at some of the nation's top schools.